nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ```

 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/12_age_grandslams.png "Age of Grand Slam champions from 1968"){: .center-image }

+The first Grand Slams champions were in their 30s but then in mid-1970 younger champions emerged.
+The average age became pretty stable after that until around 2010 where we see a steady increase in the average age of champions.
+So, what happened here?
+Legends started getting older but they kept on winning titles: Federer won his 20th Grand Slam in 2018 Australian Open with 36 years of age!

 #### Retirements
 What is the evolution of retirements over time?
 In which tournament do we see most of these retirements?